-Foundation drainage shall be connected to the storm sewer by gravity unless otherwise waived in writing by the Township.
+Foundation drainage shall be a sump pump connected to a gravity lateral with an atmospheric break (See Appendix '1N' for detail) unless otherwise waived in writing by the Township.
 Foundation drainage shall be protected from surcharging from the storm drainage main for design storms of up to 50 years.